FROM THE SUBURBS TO THE COUNTRY

 The reason for two years (we’re aiming for 18 months) really comes down to how long it takes to build a house when you live out of state.
 Thankfully we’ve remodeled a home and added an addition to our house in So Cal so we have an idea of what’s involved, there are many aspects to building a new home that we don’t know about.
 How do you build on virgin, hilly land in a very wet climate that needs septic, electric, water, a driveway…?

-Join us on our journey from suburban Los Angeles to the countryside west of Salem, Oregon.
+Join us on our journey from suburban Los Angeles to the countryside near Salem, Oregon.